-- When submitting the final program, students will also provide the nominees for the oral examination committee.
-Each member of the examination committee must hold an HSPH faculty appointment in disciplines representing the major field(s) as well as the minor field(s). - The Committee on Admissions and Degrees (CAD) appoints the chair of the oral exam committee at the time of the approval of the final program.
-The research advisor may not serve as chair of the oral examination committee - Epidemiology students cannot schedule their oral exam until they have passed the departmental comprehensive written exam.
+When submitting the final program, students will also provide the nominees for the oral examination committee.
+Each member of the examination committee must hold an HSPH faculty appointment in disciplines representing the major field(s) as well as the minor field(s).